The global derived period map: The period map

 For a polarized family of smooth projective varieties $f: X \to S$, where $S$ of finite type, there are holomorphic maps $P_{k}: S^{an} \to U/\Ga$, where $U \subset Flag(F^{*},H^k)$ is the polarized period domain and $\Ga$ is the monodromy group.
 Here $P_{k}(s)$ is $F^{n}H^{k} \subset \dots \subset F^{1}H^{k}(X_{s}) \subset H^{k}(X_{s}) \cong H^{k}(X_{0})$.

 We define $P(s)$ as the product of the Hodge filtrations on $H^{k}(X_{s})$ for all $k$.

 We give some details: $\Om^{1}_{X/S}$ is a vector bundle as $f$ is assumed smooth.
-Then the relative de Rham complex is given by exterior powers, with a differential which is not $\cat O$-linear, hence this is not a complex of coherent sheaves.
-However, it is $f^{-1}\cat O_{S}$-linear and thus it is a complex of $f^{-1}\cat O_{S}$-modules, which pushes forward along $f$ to a complex of $\cat O_{S}$-modules.
+Then the relative de Rham complex is given by exterior powers, with a differential which is not $\cat O_{X}$-linear, hence this is not a complex of coherent sheaves.
+However, $d$ is $f^{-1}\cat O_{S}$-linear and thus we have a complex of $f^{-1}\cat O_{S}$-modules, which pushes forward along $f$ to a complex of $\cat O_{S}$-modules.